Nuclei-Software/nuclei-sdk/doc/source/design/board/gd32vf103v_rvstar.rst

 * Connect the USB Type-C port on board to your PC in order to download and debug programs and monitor the UART message.
-* Following steps in board user manual to setup JTAG drivers for your development environment
+* Following steps in `RV-STAR user manual`_ to setup JTAG drivers for your development environment

 .. _design_board_gd32vf103v_rvstar_usage: